m4dm4x1337/initramfs-wifi/README.md

 ## Changing the kernel cmdline

-How this is done depends on your hardware.
+How change the kernel cmdline depends on your hardware and/or software.
 If you are using a Raspberry Pi you need to change the file `cmdline.txt` in your `/boot` directory.
 If you are using grub as bootloader you need to change the kernel parameters in the variable `GRUB_CMDLINE_LINUX` in the file `/etc/default/grub`.
-The part that you need to add in case of dhcp is:
+The part that you need to add in case of DHCP is:

 ```text
 ip=:::::wlan0:dhcp initramfs-wifi=wlan0